tahanoman/SDA-Bootcamp-T/README.md

 PROJ-COSMOSDB-DATABASE
 PROJ-COSMOSDB-CONTAINER
 ```

-When deploy to the Azure function, don't forget to upload the `local.settings.json` to the cloud.

 We still need to run the ChromaDB and streamlit in the VM.
 Using the follow command to start the Chroma server:
 ```